Combeforce

 Combeforce or Combe Force was an ad hoc flying column of the British Army during the Second World War, commanded by Lieutenant-Colonel John Combe.
 It comprised parts of the 7th Armoured Division (Major-General Sir Michael O'Moore Creagh) of the Western Desert Force.
 The rapid British advance during Operation Compass (9 December 1940 – 9 February 1941) forced the Italian 10th Army (10ª Armata) to evacuate Cyrenaica, the eastern province of Libya.
 In late January, the British learned that the Italians were retreating from Benghazi, along the coast road (the Litoranea Balbo recently renamed the Via Balbia after the death of Italo Balbo, the Governor General of Libya).
-The 7th Armoured Division was dispatched to intercept the remnants of the 10th Army by moving through the desert, south of the Jebel Akhdar (Green Mountain) via Msus and Antelat, as the 6th Australian Division pursued the Italians along the coast road, north of the jebel.
+The 7th Armoured Division was dispatched to intercept the remnants of the 10th Army by moving through the desert, south of the Jebel Akhdar (Green Mountain) via Msus and Antelat, as the 6th Australian Division pursued the Italians along the coast road, north of the Jebel.

-The terrain was hard going for the British tanks and Combeforce, with the wheeled vehicles of the 7th Armoured Division, was sent ahead across the chord of the jebel.
+The terrain was hard going for the British tanks and Combeforce, with the wheeled vehicles of the 7th Armoured Division, was sent ahead across the chord of the Jebel.
 Late on 5 February, Combeforce arrived at the Via Balbia south of Benghazi and set up roadblocks near Sidi Saleh, about 30 mi south-west of Antelat and 20 mi north of Agedabia.
 The leading elements of the 10th Army arrived thirty minutes later and ran into the British ambush.
 Next day the Italians attacked to break through the roadblock and continued to attack into 7 February.
 With British reinforcements arriving and the Australians pressing down the road from Benghazi, the 10th Army surrendered later that day.
 From Benghazi to Agedabia, the British took 25,000 prisoners, captured 107 tanks and 93 guns.
-Having succeeded in its objectives, Combeforce was disbanded.
+Having succeeded in its objectives, Combeforce was dissolved.

 Background

 Operation Compass

-In early December 1940, the British Western Desert Force began Operation Compass, a raid against the Italian 10th Army (General Giuseppe Tellera), which had conducted the Italian invasion of Egypt in September 1940.
-The Italians had advanced to Sidi Barrani and established defensive positions in a line of fortified camps, which were overrun during the raid.
+In early December 1940, the British Western Desert Force began Operation Compass, a raid against the Italian 10th Army (General Giuseppe Tellera), which had conducted the Italian invasion of Egypt in September.
+The Italians had advanced to Sidi Barrani and established defensive positions in a line of fortified camps, that were overrun during the raid.
 Sidi Barrani was captured and the scope of Compass was extended to exploit the victory and the Italian garrisons in Bardia and then Tobruk were isolated and captured.
-The 10th Army attempted to establish a defensive line at Derna east of the Jebel Akhdar mountains, with XX Corps (XX Corpo D'Armata di Manovra) (Lieutenant-General Annibale Bergonzoli), comprising the 60th Infantry Division "Sabratha" and the Babini Group, an improvised armoured brigade, which had lost some of its tanks in Tobruk.
+The 10th Army attempted to establish a defensive line at Derna, east of the Jebel Akhdar mountains, with XX Corps (XX Corpo D'Armata di Manovra) (Lieutenant-General Annibale Bergonzoli), comprising the 60th Infantry Division "Sabratha" and the Babini Group, an improvised armoured brigade, which had lost some of its tanks in Tobruk.
 The Babini Group, had all of the Fiat M13/40 medium tanks in Libya and held the south-west end of the defensive front near Mechili, the junction of several caravan routes, to block another British outflanking move.